Samyak2/mcleod-pitch-detection/README.md

 ### Why?

 The paper is a little light on the details of some specific functions and algorithms.
 Some things are hand-waved away.
 But to implement it, we need those details.
 - A visual exploration of differences between ACF Type I and II, SDF Type I and II and NSDF.
-In particular, this helped me see how NSDF "normalizes" the SDF
+In particular, this helped me see how NSDF "normalizes" the SDF.
 - An explanation of how Power Spectral Density comes into the picture and how it's calculated.
 - A derivation (thanks to Pluto.jl's LaTeX support) of `m(𝜏)` given `m(𝜏 - 1)`.
 This is hand-waved away in the paper - described in one big sentence light on details.
 - Details on parabolic interpolation, along with a visualization of it.